 - 1. Students are expected to observe good behavior at all times at NUC University. - 2.
 Classrooms are considered study areas where students should maintain silence and act orderly.
 Silence and order is also required in the Educational Resources Centers, laboratories and halls. - 3.
 Regular and prompt attendance at classes and laboratories is an essential part of the academic program. - 4.
 Appropriate dressing is required at all times.
 Students should be aware that some programs require a specific uniform to be worn during the internship and/or in certain laboratories. - 5.
 Every student is encouraged to hand-in requested documents at the required time. - 6.
 The administration will expel from the Institution any student who damages or destroys any property of NUC University.
 Damaging or destroying any property or equipment of the Institution or of other students is reason for automatic expulsion of the student. - 7.
-Students who have officially enrolled in NUC University have the right to use the laboratories

-- corresponding to the courses they are enrolled in.
+Students who have officially enrolled in NUC University have the right to use the laboratories corresponding to the courses they are enrolled in.
 However, they must be careful in handling laboratory and computer equipment and follow all rules governing their utilization. - 8.
 Children are not allowed in classrooms and NUC University is not responsible for any injuries or accidents they may suffer. - 9.
 Collection of money or any kind of selling without written authorization of the administration is prohibited. - 10.
-Students are not permitted to smoke except in the designated smoking areas. - 11.
-The use of alcohol or illegal drugs at NUC University, or attending classes under the influence of said products is reason for automatically expelling the students involved in accordance with the Institution's policy.
+The use of alcohol or illegal drugs at NUC University, or attending classes under the influence of said products is reason for automatically expelling the students involved in accordance with the Institution's policy. - 11.
+NUC University complies with the provisions established in Law No. 40 of August 3, 1993, as amended.
+This law prohibits on all university premises (classrooms, buildings, parking lots, etc.) smoking or engaging in activities of inhaling and releasing tobacco smoke or other substances that are made to burn in cigars, cigarettes, electronic cigarettes, and pipes, and possessing or transporting cigars, cigarettes, electronic cigarettes, and pipes and smoking devices while they are lit.
+Violators can be fined.